JayaKrishna26M/SQL-Leetcode/README.md

-# SQL-Lettcode I will solving some of the SQL challnges posted by Leetcode
+# SQL-Letcode I will solving some of the SQL challnges posted by Leetcode